sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-microsoft-windows.md

    client is installed.
 For the purpose of this example, we will assume `10.0.1.100` is our IP address.

-2. Open a Command Prompt and use the [Windows SC][sc] utility to create the Windows service for the Sensu client:
+2. Open a Command Prompt and use the [Windows SC][10] utility to create the Windows service for the Sensu client:

    ~~~ cmd